JoslynFu/Extinction-Analysis/assignment/extinction-assignment.md

     10 AVES           15            6                     6 11147
     # … with 51 more rows

+Here is the final result table\!
+To make our final graph more readable, we decide to choose classes that are more representative.

 ``` r
 final_result2 <- final_result1 %>%
   mutate(cumulative_extinction_rate = cumulative_extinction/n) %>%